EricPascolo/CHECK/README.md

 ### 4. CHECK OUTPUT

+With the flag "--report" CHECK shows the results of is operation, the results are searchable by:

+- Id
+    - report id:id - return all results with specific ID and, in case of master_submission, the list of node without result
+    - report id:id#hostname - return one specific result of hostname selected by ID
+- Node
+    - report node:hostname - return all checktests and results selected by hostname
+    - report node:hostname#checktest - return a specific (linpack or Stream, ..) checktest and results selected by hostname
+- Checktest name
+    - report checktest:checktest - return all partial of a specific checktest (id,hostname,checktest - (linpack or Stream, ..))
+    - report checktest:checktest#id - return all partial of a specific checktest (linpack or Stream, ..) selected by id(hostname,checktest)
+- Master
+    - report master:n - print last n master_submission [if n=0 --> all, def n = 1]

+### 5. CHECK OUT AND DB FILE

 **CHECK** have two type of output, the log and the resultfile.
-The log can be printed on command line or file and in master mode, each job sumbitted via scheduler report its log in the job output file named *check_nodename*, the job output files are collected in *check_master_collecting_path* set in check_setting.json.
+The log can be printed on command line or file and in master mode, each job sumbitted via scheduler report its log in the job output file named *check_nodename*, the job results and  submission operation  are collected in *check_master_collecting_path* set in check_setting.json.

-The most important output is the **checkresult file** writed as collection of json objects, the position of this file is set through the parameter *resultfile* in check_setting.json.
-You can find in the results file two type of json: master_submission or result; i.e. the command below produce 3 json object.
+The most important output is the **checkresult file** that is the database of CHECK operation writed as collection of json objects, the position of this file is set through the parameter *resultfile* in check_setting.json.
+This file  s explorable with **--report** flag describe in the section 4.
+You can find in the  file two type of json: master_submission or result; i.e. the command below produce 3 json object.

      check --check linpack@x86,stream@x86 --ssh --hpc x86:node1,node2